R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Simulation Results and Analysis

-As a case study, we consider 2D curvature-constrained agents operating under the Dubins \cite{dubins_curves_1957} vehicle dynamics \eqn{ = , } where $v$ is a fixed velocity, and $\omega$ is the angular acceleration input, which is bounded by $|\omega| \leq \omega_\text{max}$.
+As a case study, we consider 2D curvature-constrained agents operating under the Dubins vehicle dynamics \eqn{ = , } where $v$ is a fixed velocity, and $\omega$ is the angular velocity input, which is bounded by $|\omega| \leq \omega_\text{max}$ \cite{dubins_curves_1957}.
 This system is representative of a fixed-winged aircraft operating at a constant velocity.
-We perform simulations of up to $128$ agents, operating in different environments, with static obstacles represented by occupancy grids.
-All simulations were performed in \texttt{julia}, using Agents.jl \cite{datseris_agentsjl_2024}, running on a 2022 MacBook Air (Apple M2, 16 GB).
-All simulation code, as well as scripts to recreate all figures in this paper, is made public.
+All simulations were performed in \texttt{Julia}, using Agents.jl \cite{datseris_agentsjl_2024}, running on a 2022 MacBook Air (Apple M2, 16 GB).

-The nominal planner is a Dynamic-RRT*\footnote{Implementation: \url{https://github.com/MarshallVielmetti/DynamicRRT.jl}}, a dubins-primitive based RRT* planner that plans dynamically feasible trajectories, while avoiding static obstacles and other agents.
-It is important to note that $R3R$ and \gatekeeper{} are planner-agnostic--safety is a result of R3R and \gatekeeper{}, not the planner.
+The nominal planner is a Dynamic-RRT*\footnote{Implementation: \url{https://github.com/MarshallVielmetti/DynamicRRT.jl}}, an RRT* planner based on Dubins motion primitives that plans dynamically feasible trajectories, while avoiding static obstacles and other agents.
 Committed trajectories are constructed by maximizing the time for which the agent's nominal can be tracked before switching to the backup controller.
-The backup controller for the Dubins dynamics was implemented as a time-parameterized loiter circle.
+The backup controller for the Dubins dynamics was implemented as a time-parameterized loiter circle, the location of which is determined as part of constructing the candidate trajectory.

-Results from the simulations are shown in \cref{tab:safety_succ}.
-Each scenario was run $5$ times, with all simulation parameters held constant.
-For the city-like and willow garage scenarios, agent starting positions and goal positions were randomized at each trial.
+Results from the simulations are given in \cref{tab:safety_succ}.
+Each scenario was run $5$ times.
+For the city-like and willow garage scenarios, agent start and goal positions were randomized in each trial.
+Safety is defined as all environmental constraints being satisfied, and no agents coming within inter-agent collision avoidance distance.
 Success was defined as the percent of agents making it to their goal positions.
-Safety is defined as all environmental constraints being satisfied, and no agents coming within inter-agent collision avoidance distance.
-The simulation parameters for the city-like environment (approx. $100\times100$) were: $\Rcomm = 16.0, \delta = 0.5, \Rplan = 5.16$.
-For the $32$ agent simulation, agents averaged $4.7$ neighbors at each replanning iteration, with a maximum of $10$.
-Replanning steps took an average of $1.4$ms.
+The simulation parameters for the city-like environment (approximately $100\times100$) were: $\Rcomm = 16.0, \delta = 0.5, \Rplan = 5.16$, and maximum turning radius of $0.25$.
+For the $32$-agent simulation, agents averaged $4.7$ neighbors at each replanning iteration, with a maximum of $10$.
+Replanning steps took an average of $1.4$ ms.